CaseyDeriso/Social-Media-Backend/README.md

 ## Installation

-To run this server and databse: Node.js must be installed on your local machine.
-For the databse, you can modify the string on line 12 to a mongodb Atlas url, or install mongodb on your machine to run it locally.
-After cloning this repo and modifying server.js if neccessary, run 'npm install' and 'npm start' to run the program. all routes are set in the routes directory and can be hit using a https request tool like postman or insomnia.
+To run this server and database: Node.js must be installed on your local machine.
+For the database, you can modify the string on line 12 to a MongoDB Atlas url, or install MongoDB on your machine to run it locally.
+After cloning this repo and modifying server.js if necessary, run 'npm install' and 'npm start' to run the program.
+All routes are set in the routes directory and can be hit using a https request tool like postman or insomnia.

 ## Usage